dglass710/pwned/ReadMe.md

       - `LOG_FILE`: Path to the log file.
     - **Steps**:
       1. Ensures Docker is running.
+      2. Accepts command line arguments to determine the type of update:
-      2. Prompts the user to update the database based on its timestamp.
+         - No arguments: Prompts the user to update the database based on its timestamp.
+         - `f` or `F`: Performs a full update.
+         - `p` or `P`: Performs a partial update, or a full update if the database does not exist.
       3. Downloads the latest passwords using HaveIBeenPwned/PwnedPasswordsDownloader.
       4. Removes the old `pwned.db` file.
       5. Runs `txt_to_db.py` to build a new `pwned.db` database.